Soft-Condensed-Matter/Dynamical-Properties/README.md

 the total number of particles and samples within the MDFps.dat file before to compile the program.

 Code: FSelf.f90

 Description: Determines the self part of the intermediate scattering function (FSelf.dat) of N particles contained in the required file MDFps.dat.
 It is necessary to specify the total number of particles and samples within the MDFps.dat file before to compile the program.

+Code: VACF.f90

+Description: Determines the velocity autocorrelation function (VACF.dat) of N particles contained in the required file MDVel.dat.
+It is necessary to specify the total number of particles and samples within the MDVel.dat file before to compile the program.